 In the CMS, selecting a SPIFF Bank section will provide the option of selecting how many items will be displayed per row.

 Following this, the option to add Media for each item is provided.
 Every Media item can also be given different specifications, like: alternate text, heading, hyperlink and teaser text.
-The teaser text will be the text displayed below image and the hyperlink.
+The teaser text will be the text displayed below the image and the hyperlink.

 A Carousel should be used for sets of items like a SPIFF Bank, but when the number of items is unpredictable.
 Carousels have the option of displaying between 1 and 6 items per row.
-Any extra items will be hidden, only accessible by sliding on clicking on the arrow.
+Any extra items will be hidden, and only accessible by sliding on clicking on the arrow.
 We recommend the use of Carousel for news items, events, and other types of nonessential content that could potentially be hidden from the user.
 The below image shows a carousel that is on the UH News and Events site.

 A Stats List prominently displays numerical figures accompanied by a category.
 Any number of items can be used and they will automatically display in a grid.
 The list is built from left to right and top to bottom.